Top 10 Questions

 If the company you are considering isn’t licensed, move on immediately.
 Being licensed in our industry means you understand fundamental construction standards and techniques.
 Without a license, your contractor is working undercover with ZERO accountability.

-Liftech is fully licensed (Residential Contractor, Class C) in Denver County and insured with a $2 million umbrella policy and workman’s comp.
-We have all the necessary certifications in place to perform our work professionally and responsibly.
+Liftech is fully licensed (Residential Contractor, Class C) and insured with a $2 million umbrella policy and workman’s comp.
+We have all the necessary certifications in place to perform our work professionally and responsibly

 2. Do you subcontract any of your services and how are your employees trained?